nemethviktor/GeoTagNinja/readme.md

 -- On this particular note above --> the script won't change existing country details in files unless you explicitly edit them.
 So it may happen that your existing file has the CountryCode GBR and the Country "United Kingdom", that won't be changed unless you do a "Get From Web" because the CountryCode-to-Country matching only runs in that case.
 That's a feature, not a bug.
 - Altitude: in some cases the API returns 32K or negative 32K as an altitude.
 Those are being blanked out.
 - Pressing Get From Web in Edit mode will always query the lat/long data for the file as in the main listview (the main page, in less geeky terms.).
 This is a feature.
 The assumption is that you aren't going to change coordinates manually by typing stuff in and _then_ query data.
 It's a lot more likely you'll change stuff using the map.
+- Time Zones (in the Edit File) are left as blank on open regardless of what the stored value is.
+There is no Exif Tag for TZ but only "Offset", which is something like "+01:00".
+As there is no indication for neither TZ nor DST per se I can't ascertain that  "+01:00" was in fact say BST rather than CET, one being DST the other not.
+Either adjust manually or pull from web - the combination of coordinates + createDate would decisively inform the program of the real TZ value.
 - If you have Avast running or some other nightmare that tries to capture iframes within apps the app will most likely crash sooner rather than later, at least on the first run.
 I *think* it should be okay afterwards.

 ## Building & Testing